maxvisser/rocketchat.github.io/handbook/onboarding/index.md

 ## Meeting the team

-If you are working remotely, we recommend you arrange meetings with Gabriel and nine other team members using the [team page](https://rocket.chat/blog/).
+If you are working remotely, we recommend you arrange meetings with Gabriel and other team members using the [team page](https://rocket.chat/blog/).
 Ensure that you speak to team members from a range of departments.

 Refer to the [Meetings](link) section of the handbook for advice on scheduling these meetings.